idena-network/idena-docs/docs/developer/validation.md

 First of all 8 flips for the short session are decrypted.
 6 out of 8 flips are displayed for the user.
 If some of the keys are not available within the first 30 seconds then other 1 or 2 extra flips are shown instead.
 If the extra flips are not available, the user should solve remaining flips.

-Once the user provides the answer, only the answers proof must be broadcasted.
-The full set of answers should be broadcasted during the long session.
+Once the user provides the answer, only the proofs of the answers must be broadcasted.
+The full set of answers is broadcasted during the long session.

 ### Long session

 All flips for the long sessions are decrypted and shown to the user.
 The user can start solving and qualifying these flips even before the long session starts.
-The user can submit the answers and flips qualification votes for the flips at any point during the long session.
+The user can submit the answers and qualification votes for the flips at any point during the long session.

 ## Ceremonial transactions